ahem/gstreamer-experiments/README.md

 # GStreamer tutorials

+## Setup

+Install the following packages from Homebrew:

+- llvm
+- gstreamer
+- gst-plugins-base
+- gst-plugins-good
+- gst-plugins-bad
+- gstreamermm (for the experiments with the gstreamermm C++ wrappers)

+## Building the files

+Just run `make`.
+This should build all the examples, and generate `compile_commands.json` files for editors.
+Build output is in `_build`.

 ## Making Basic Tutorials run on OSX

 The basic tutorials use helper funtions to run the main loop and retrieve